Kristina01111000/Drws_site/README.md

-Adds stuff about patreon to the site
 Think about tie them together better
-How does facebook, twitter, youtube, instagram, tiktok, the site, patreon connect to each other Keep the community and the first learning program free then say for more support us on patreon Add a patreon widget with a link
+How does facebook, twitter, youtube, instagram, tiktok, the site, patreon connect to each other Keep the community and the first learning program free then say for more support us on patreon Add a patreon widget with a link, go over the text with him He is thinking of giving current patients a free appointment if they join the patreon, figure out how to word that in a good way
-He is thinking of giving current patients a free appointment if they join the patreon Think about patreon tagline be the best vs recalibrate
+Think about patreon tagline be the best vs recalibrate